 Only 150 roads in the United States have been designated National Scenic Byways or All-American Roads and Maine boasts four of them.
-Each of Maine’s scenic byways includes archaeological, cultural, historic, natural, recreational, and scenic qualities that make them well worth the visit.
+Each of Maine’s scenic byways includes archaeological, cultural, historic, natural, recreational, and scenic qualities that make them well worth the visit – especially in fall.

 Acadia Byway travels through Acadia National Park and the historic villages of Bar Harbor and Northeast Harbor on Mount Desert Island.
 Along this route, the rugged Maine coast and old-growth forests remain much as they were when the island was first discovered by Samuel de Champlain in 1604.
 Fine accommodations and many dining opportunities complement the natural amenities along this route.